codebatine/pixelbase/README.md

 # pixelbase

 PixelBase is a game for the love of 'cute pixel art'.
-This project serves as a work-and-practice mix for JavaScript, SASS, CSS, HMTL.
+This project serves as a work-and-practice mix for JavaScript, CSS, HMTL.

 ## Link to game